PeterDing/mugen/README.md

 Mugen is library for http asynchronous requests.

-Only running on python ^3.7
+Only running on Python ^3.7

 ok, code demo: